OPM/opm-tests/actionw/ACTIONW.md

 ### ACTIONW-01 Description and Results

  1) The field has an oil rate target of 10,000 m3/d and water injection is via PLAT-1 is set VREP 1.00.
- 2) Producers OP01 to OP04 have an ACTIONW blocks that reduces the PI of the well by 0.900 when the water cut exceeds, 0.20, 0.40 and 0.60.
+ 2) Producers OP01 to OP04 have ACTIONW blocks that multiplies the PI of the well by 0.900 when the water cut exceeds, 0.20, 0.40 and 0.60.

 [ACTIONW_WPIMULT-01 ECL Results](plots/ACTIONW_WPIMULT-01-ECL.md)